Multilingualism: Acquisition

-One view is that of the linguist Noam Chomsky in what he calls the human language acquisition device—a mechanism which enables a learner to recreate correctly the rules and certain other characteristics of language used by surrounding speakers.
+One view is that of the linguist Noam Chomsky in what he calls the human language acquisition device—a mechanism that enables a learner to recreate correctly the rules and certain other characteristics of language used by surrounding speakers.
 This device, according to Chomsky, wears out over time, and is not normally available by puberty, which he uses to explain the poor results some adolescents and adults have when learning aspects of a second language (L2).

 If language learning is a cognitive process, rather than a language acquisition device, as the school led by Stephen Krashen suggests, there would only be relative, not categorical, differences between the two types of language learning.

 Rod Ellis quotes research finding that the earlier children learn a second language, the better off they are, in terms of pronunciation.
-European schools generally offer secondary language classes for their students early on, due to the interconnectedness with neighbor countries with different languages.
+European schools generally offer secondary language classes for their students early on, due to the interconnectedness among neighboring countries with different languages.
 Most European students now study at least two foreign languages, a process strongly encouraged by the European Union.

-Based on the research in Ann Fathman's The Relationship between age and second language productive ability, there is a difference in the rate of learning of English morphology, syntax and phonology based upon differences in age, but that the order of acquisition in second language learning does not change with age.
+Based on the research in Ann Fathman's The Relationship Between Age and Second Language Productive Ability, there is a difference in the rate of learning of English morphology, syntax and phonology based upon differences in age, but the order of acquisition in second language learning does not change with age.

-In second language class, students will commonly face difficulties in thinking in the target language because they are influenced by their native language and culture patterns.
-Robert B. Kaplan thinks that in second language classes, the foreign-student paper is out of focus because the foreign student is employing rhetoric and a sequence of thought which violate the expectations of the native reader.
+In second language class, students commonly face difficulties in thinking in the target language because they are influenced by their native language and cultural patterns.
+Robert B. Kaplan believes that in second language classes, foreign students' papers may seem out of focus because the foreign student employs rhetoric and sequences of thought that violate the expectations of the native reader.
 Foreign students who have mastered syntactic structures have still demonstrated an inability to compose adequate themes, term papers, theses, and dissertations.
 Robert B. Kaplan describes two key words that affect people when they learn a second language.
 Logic in the popular, rather than the logician's sense of the word, is the basis of rhetoric, evolved out of a culture; it is not universal.
 Rhetoric, then, is not universal either, but varies from culture to culture and even from time to time within a given culture.
 Language teachers know how to predict the differences between pronunciations or constructions in different languages, but they might be less clear about the differences between rhetoric, that is, in the way they use language to accomplish various purposes, particularly in writing.

 People who learn multiple languages may also experience positive transfer – the process by which it becomes easier to learn additional languages if the grammar or vocabulary of the new language is similar to those of the languages already spoken.
 On the other hand, students may also experience negative transfer – interference from languages learned at an earlier stage of development while learning a new language later in life.